Irma Muse Dixon: Career

 In the early 1980s, Dixon worked with the Total Community Action Agency and its Central City Health Clinic.
-It was run byDorothy Mae Taylor, who was the first African-American woman to have served in the Louisiana House of Representatives.
+It was run by Dorothy Mae Taylor, who was the first African-American woman to have served in the Louisiana House of Representatives.
 Through this agency and clinic, Dixon groomed a generation of rising black politicians for leadership.

 Dixon had joined the Democratic Party and decided to enter politics.
-In 1988 she was elected to the State House, representing District 95 in New Orleans.
+In 1988, she was elected to the State House, representing District 95 in New Orleans.
 She was re-elected in 1991 to a second term.

-The following year, In 1992, she was elected from the Third District to the Public Service Commission and resigned from the state House.
+In 1992, she was elected from the Third District to the Public Service Commission and resigned from the state House.
 She was re-elected to that position, serving through 2004.

 In 2002, Dixon sought a seat to represent Louisiana's 2nd congressional district; she lost to incumbent William J. Jefferson.

 In 2004, she placed third in the primary for re-election to PSC District 3 (behind Cleo Fields and Lambert Boussiere III; Boussiere won the runoff.)

 In 2007, Dixon ran for the open seat in Louisiana Senate District 5, vacated when incumbent Diana Bajoie was term-limited.
 (The runoff election was between Cheryl A. Gray Evans and Jalila Jefferson-Bullock; Evans won.)

 Post-electoral career

 Dixon has served in state government with the Office of Employment Training and Development.
 She was appointed as undersecretary in the Department of Culture, Recreation and Tourism.
 She also served in New Orleans city government as appointed Director of the Department of Recreation.

 She is a security manager for Xyant Technology.

 Dixon has been active in a variety of civic activities: the Urban League, Boys and Girls Club of New Orleans, and YWCA.
 She belongs to New Orleans' Second Baptist Church.

-In 2009 Dixon was chosen to head Beacon of Hope, a New Orleans non-profit and charitable organization.
+In 2009, Dixon was chosen to head Beacon of Hope, a New Orleans non-profit and charitable organization.